To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Israel passes law allowing force feeding of prisoners
+Israel has passed a law legalising force feeding of Palestinian prisoners.
+(Reuters)

 The law, which seeks to prevent imprisoned Palestinian militants from pressuring Israel by refusing food, was initially approved in June 2014 at the height of a mass hunger strike of Palestinian prisoners, during which dozens were hospitalised.